Fairmount Neighborhood Guide

 History

-As the 20th century approached, the historical institutions of Eastern State Penitentiary, Girard College, and the Philadelphia Art Museum came into being.
-At this time, Fairmount mostly consisted of rowhomes for working-class people with some larger residences built for corporation owners.
-Today, the neighborhood has moved away from its industrial past and pushed art to the forefront with a stretch of museums, including the Rodin Museum, Philadelphia’s Central Library, the Franklin Institute of Science, the Academy of Natural Sciences, and the Barnes.
+As the 20th century approached, the historical institutions of Eastern State Penitentiary, Girard College, and the Philadelphia Museum of Art came into being.
+At the time, Fairmount mostly consisted of rowhomes for working-class people with some larger residences built for corporation owners.
+Today, the neighborhood has moved away from its industrial past and pushed art to the forefront with a stretch of museums, including the Rodin Museum, Philadelphia’s Central Library, the Franklin Institute, the Academy of Natural Sciences, and the Barnes Foundation.

 Don’t Miss